Privacy Policy

 7.8 No unauthorised data linking

-Data sets that have been collected for different, incompatible purposes are not merged.
-Data is only linked if there is a legal basis for doing so or if the user has expressly consented to this.
+Data sets collected for different, incompatible purposes are not merged.
+Data is only linked if there is a legal basis for doing so or if the user has given their express consent.

-7.9 Data protection through technology design and privacy-friendly default settings
+7.9 Data protection by design and by default

-The suchen.expert platform is designed in such a way that data protection and data minimisation are already taken into account at the technical level (Art.
+The suchen.expert platform is designed in such a way that data protection and data minimisation are taken into account at the technical level (Art.
 25 GDPR).
-By default, only those functions that are necessary for normal use are activated (‘privacy by default’).
+By default, only those functions necessary for normal use are activated (“Privacy by Default”).

-Users are responsible for the accuracy and visibility of the data they voluntarily publish (e.g. advertisements, photos, reviews).
-We recommend that users carefully consider what content they wish to make publicly available, especially if sensitive data is involved.
+Users are responsible for the accuracy and visibility of the data they voluntarily publish (e.g. listings, photos, reviews) .
+We recommend that users carefully consider what content they wish to make publicly available, particularly where sensitive data is concerned.

 § 8 Use of cookies and similar technologies